marcostomasello/ng-intro/README.md

 # ng-intro
-## supporting code for the introductory course to AngularJS on my blog: link
+### Supporting code for the introductory course to AngularJS on my blog: link